 The Universe Began to Exist

-The beginning of the universe at a point in time is a hotly contested issue.
-There were philosophical arguments regarding the initial state of the universe long before there was empirical evidence.
+The universe’s beginning at a point in time is a hotly contested issue.
+There were philosophical arguments regarding the universe’s initial state long before there was empirical evidence.

 Ghazali argued that if the universe is eternal, there would be an infinite number of past events before today.
 However, Ghazali recognized that an infinite number of past events could not exist.
 Furthermore, he realized the absurd consequences of an infinite number of past events.